 The following documents are required for 9-Month Fellowship applications:

-- Résumé or Curriculum Vitae: Be sure to include your education and work history.
-(Freelancers should include a list of freelance jobs in the past 12 months.
+- Résumé or Curriculum Vitae: Provide a brief overview of your education and work history.
+(Freelancers should include a list of freelance jobs completed in the past 12 months.
 Include each story, venue, and date of publication or broadcast.)

-- Work samples: Five relevant work samples are required.
+- Work samples: Please provide five relevant work samples.
 Choose samples that best illustrate your interest and abilities.
-Please include a translation for any work not in English.
+Please include a translation for any work not produced in English.

-- Professional references: Three letters of recommendation are required.
+- Professional references: Please provide three letters of recommendation.
 Letters should come from individuals familiar with your work and should comment on your abilities and your commitment to journalism.

-To be awarded a Fellowship, selected applicants must agree to the following requirements:
+Applicants selected for a Knight Science Journalism fellowship must agree to the following requirements:

-- Attend field trips, seminars, and required training sessions arranged by the Knight Science Journalism Fellowship Program at MIT.
+- Attend field trips, seminars, and required training sessions arranged by the Knight Science Journalism Fellowship Program.

 - Develop a course of study that includes at least one science course per semester.